 I leaned back in my chair and breathed a heavy sigh.
-My patient, Mr. Rodriguez (not his real name), noticed my discomfort.
+My patient, Mr. Rodriguez (not his real name; story told with permission), noticed my discomfort.
 “I know I should quit,” he told me with a guilty shrug of his shoulders.

 “Have you ever tried?”
 I asked.

 Mr. Rodriguez had been a pack-a-day smoker for the past 20 years, something he’d only begrudgingly confessed in response to a standard inquiry I make of all my first time patients.
 He didn’t see it as a problem himself.
 Or at least he hadn’t mentioned it when I’d asked him at the beginning of the visit why he’d come to see me.

 “Are you aware of all the ways cigarette smoking is bad for you?”
 I asked.
 An alarmingly high proportion of patients know surprisingly little about all the potential consequences of tobacco smoking.
 Mr. Rodriguez, however, was able to come up with two of the major ones: heart attacks and lung cancer.
 “Why do you keep smoking when you know it causes heart attacks and lung cancer?”
 I asked him.
 He shrugged, obviously embarrassed to be caught in a contradiction.
 But even as I tried to shame him into wanting to quit by preying on his need to appear consistent, I knew no contradiction actually existed.
 I knew this not because of my medical training or subsequent years of medical practice, but rather because of my many years of practice as a Buddhist.

 THE KEY INGREDIENT TO HAPPINESS